-Highly water-resistant and built from durable fabric.
-High quality seams, stitching, and zipper.
-Comfortable.
+High water-resistance, durable fabric build, high-quality seams, stitching, and zipper make this a sturdy choice.
 Olive drab green, so it blends in with the environment.
-Resists punctures and tears.
-Reflects back 70% of body heat.
+Resists punctures and tears and reflects back 70% of body heat.

-Comes 2-to-a-box, each with its own carry bag.
-Constructed of durable double-sided Mylar material.
-Waterproof and windproof.
-Reflects back 90% of body heat.
-Decent price, particularly for 2.
-Packs up small and light.
-Well made and durable.
+Available in a 2-pack; each bivy sack comes with its own carry bag.
+Constructed of durable, double-sided Mylar material, which is waterproof and windproof.
+Reflects back 90% of body heat and packs up small and light.

-Comes with a nylon sack for storage, a 120-decible emergency whistle, and a 550 pound nylon core drawstring.
+Comes with a nylon sack for storage, a 120-decible emergency whistle, and a 550-pound nylon-core drawstring.
 Ultra-lightweight and compact.
-26um Mylar resists tears and punctures.
-Reflects 90% of body heat back to you.
-Weights 4.1 ounces.
-Good size, even for larger people.
+Its 26um Mylar resists tears and punctures while reflecting 90% of body heat back to you.

-Available in Safety Orange or Tactical Green.
-Material is an ultra-lightweight HeatEcho reflective polyester film.
-Reflects 90% of your heat back to you.
-Weights 4.8 ounces.
-Tear-resistant, as well as wind and waterproof.
-Works well.
-Large-sized bag.
-Reinforced taped seams.
+Available in Safety Orange or Tactical Green, the material is an ultra-lightweight, reflective polyester film that reflects 90% of your heat back to you.
+Tear-resistant, as well as windproof and waterproof with reinforced, taped seams.